anyfavors/n8n-helm/README.md

 ## CPU and memory

+The chart ships with minimal CPU and memory requests and limits suitable for small installations.
+According to the [official n8n documentation](https://docs.n8n.io/), typical starting points are:

+- **Start**: 320Mi memory and 10m CPU
+- **Pro (10k executions)**: 640Mi memory and 20m CPU
+- **Pro (50k executions)**: 1280Mi memory and 80m CPU

-The chart sets conservative resource requests and limits.
-For production deployments edit the values under the `resources` block in `values.yaml` or override them on the command line:
+Increase these values for larger workloads by editing the `resources` block in `values.yaml` or overriding them on the command line:

 ```bash
 helm install my-n8n n8n/n8n \